Dance Classes on Zoom Overview

 It’s so important to stay positive and active, both mentally and physically through times like these.

-Do join us – for our fun classes and regain technique and muscle tone and shed those Christmas calories while having fun on your own dance floor!
+Do join us – for our fun classes and regain technique and muscle tone while having fun on your own dance floor!

 Each Zoom class is open 15 minutes before the class starts to test your connection and chat with friends.